cambridgecoding/machinelearningintro/README.md

-# Machine Learning Bootcamp Setup Instructions
+# Introduction to Machine Learning Setup Instructions

 ## Install Python

-Install Anaconda (Python 2.7) from:  [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
+Install Anaconda (**Python 2.7**) from:  [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
 This includes python 2.7.9 and the necessary libraries we will be using: "numpy", "matplotlib", "scipy" and "scikit-learn"

-## Install Packages
+## Install Packages with pip

 Installing required packages using "pip"

-Open your terminal and check whether you have the "pip" function installed by typing pip (and enter) If you do not have pip installed, check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file "get-pip" or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).
+Open your terminal and check whether you have the "pip" function installed by typing pip (and enter).
+If you do not have pip installed, check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file "get-pip" or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).

-You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the folllowing individual packages:
+You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the following individual packages:

     (sudo) pip install Plotly